 Income-based repayment plans are also part of federal funding loans, therefore they have limits on how much one can borrow.
 For undergraduates, students are only able to borrow up to $57,500 over the course of their studies.
 This includes yearly limits of up to $12,500.
 But sometimes this still isn’t enough to cover education costs.

-On the other hand, Income Share Agreements don’t have a limit on how much you can use, at least not by law.
+On the other hand, Income Share Agreements don’t currently have a limit on how much you can use.
 Some schools do limit the amount that a student can borrow, but this is all at the school level.
-Still, the annual limits for some of these programs are larger than the annual loan limit from the federal government.
+Still, the annual limits for some of these programs are larger than the annual traditional loan limit from the federal government.